 Nokia 8 price and release date

-So far we don’t know what networks and carriers will be stocking the phone around the world, but we hope to see some deals information coming soon.
+In the UK we've seen deals with O2, EE and Vodafone, plus if you buy it outright from Carphone Warehouse you'll get a free Nokia Steel HR hybrid watch.
+So far we don’t know what other carriers will be stocking the phone around the world, but we hope to see some deals information coming soon.

 With the Nokia 8 being the brand’s first flagship for a few years, a big emphasis is being put on its camera, which was a highlight feature of the last Windows Phone Nokia devices from 2014.